Justus quidem tu es, Domine, si disputem tecum; verumtamen

 Mine, O thou lord of life, send my roots rain.

-We are busy working to bring Gerard Manley Hopkins's "Thou art indeed just, Lord, if I contend" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Gerard Manley Hopkins's "Thou art indeed just, Lord, if I contend" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

-While you wait for our complete interpretation, we invite you to explore other musical arrangements in our gallery or learn more about Gerard Manley Hopkins's life and contributions to literature.
+In the meantime, I invite you to explore the poem's themes, structure, and meaning.
+You can also check out the gallery for other musical arrangements or learn more about Gerard Manley Hopkins's life and contributions to literature.

 Check back soon to experience how "Thou art indeed just, Lord, if I contend" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.